acolomitchi/UnrollingAndLocality/README.md

 1. packed-points approach - storing `ndpoint` instances in a `std::vector`
-2. parallel lines of coordinates - storing the coordinates along each dimension on a separate arrays of the primitive type
+2. parallel lines of coordinates - storing the coordinates along each dimension in a separate arrays of the primitive type
    (SFINAE restricted to `std::is_floating_point`), arrays which 'run in parallel'.
    The 'points' are accessible by a 'point iterator' - a read-only iterator that only stores the 'current index' and provides